Michael Jackson's This Is It: Ticket sales

 On September 25, 2009, lines opened at the courtyard outside the Nokia Theatre in downtown Los Angeles.
 It is estimated that hundreds of people were in line; venue owners permitted them to bring chairs and umbrellas during the wait.
 Lenticular commemorative tickets were made available to the first 500 people in line, as well as those who traded in tickets purchased for the original tour.
 Jeff Labrecque of En commented, "Three months after Michael Jackson's death, I'm still surprised by the passion of his fans."
 Bridget Daly of Hollyscoop commented on the waiting time for tickets that, she could "expect nothing less" from Jackson's fans.

 On September 27, 2009, the first day of ticket sales, all 3,000 tickets to the advance screenings of the film had "sold out within two hours."
-Cinema Blend reported that over 160 showings had sold out.
+CinemaBlend reported that over 160 showings had sold out.
 Reuters.com, stated that "hundreds of screenings in North America have already sold out, a month before the film's October 28 opening."
 According to MovieTickets.com, sales of tickets to the film have "accounted for more than 82 percent of all the tickets sold at the site today [Monday, September 28, 2009]."
 CinemaBlend.com described the sale of tickets on MovieTickets.com as being "fairly significant"—but remarked that "this is after all, just a concert documentary."
 It was reported that over 80 percent of tickets sold on Fandango.com were for this film.

 It was also reported that the film had "accounted for some 80% of all online ticketing in the U.S. within its first 24 hours of sales, dominating presales compared with such upcoming titles as Avatar and The Twilight Saga: New Moon.
 Sony, confirmed that over 30,000 tickets were sold in the first 24 hours that tickets went on sale.
 Sony also stated that the film had moved over 1 million dollars in tickets sales in Japan.
 Sony announced in a press release that in the "last 24 hours [since September 27]", over 80% of all Fandango.com and Movietickets.com sales for the film, had already sold out in Los Angeles, San Francisco, Houston, Nashville and New York, among others and: "Internationally, exhibitors from London and Sydney to Bangkok and Tokyo have experienced the same epic demand."
 Sony stated in a statement of the film's good ticket sale's that: "Staggering advance sales were reported in Australia, where tickets for Michael Jackson's This Is It purchased through Village Cinemas exceeded the lifetime pre-sales of such blockbusters as Transformers and X-Men Origins: Wolverine.